turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 Accessibility in Web development means enabling as many people as possible to use Web sites, even when those people's abilities are limited in some way.
 The Web is fundamentally designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
 When the Web meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability.

 __Good News!__ _A great deal of web content can be made accessible just by making sure the correct HTML elements are used for the correct purpose at all times._
 Most production websites are not very accessible.
 This is a great way to set yourself apart from other candidates in the job hunt and add value to teams early.

 Let's watch the first ten minutes of [this video](https://www.youtube.com/watch?v=qdB8SRhqvFc&t=399s) to see how far accessible technologies in web development have come.

-## Ways to Make You Websites More Accessible
+## Ways to Make Your Websites More Accessible

 This lesson is largely focused on writing code in a way that is accessible for people with visual disabilities.
 In terms of statistics, the World Health Organization estimates that "285 million people are estimated to be visually impaired worldwide: 39 million are blind and 246 have low vision."